kristopherjohnson/Markingbird/README.md

 ## To-Do

-- Port all of the unit tests from MarkdownSharp and ensure they  pass.
-(As of now, only the `SimpleTests` and `ConfigTest` suites have been ported.)
 - Eliminate all uses of `!` to force-unwrap Optionals (use safer `if let`, `??` or pattern-matching instead)
 - Re-examine the ways that characters and substrings are processed (the current implementation is a mish-mash of `String` and `NSString` bridging)
 - Create sample apps for OS X and iOS.